neodyme-labs/neodyme-breakpoint-workshop/docs/level1.md

 # Level 1 - Personal Vault

 Let's get ready to write your first own exploit.
-In this level, we've simplified the contract from Level 0 a bit - there's no shared vault anymore, the contract only manages personal vaults.
+We've simplified the contract used in Level 0 a bit - there's no shared vault anymore, the contract only manages personal vaults.
 The functionality is still the same: after initializing your account, you can deposit and withdraw SOL from this account.

 Each personal wallet account has an authority.
 This authority is stored in the account data struct: